5 steps to buying a foreclosure

 No. 1: Focus on REOs if you're a novice

-Inexperienced buyers should probably steer clear of foreclosure auctions and possibly even short sales, focusing instead on REOs, Blomquist says.
+Inexperienced buyers should probably steer clear of foreclosure auctions and possibly even short sales, focusing instead on real estate owned properties, or REOs, Blomquist says.

 Short sales can involve lengthy negotiations with lenders for approval, while foreclosure auctions require all-cash payments.
 You also can't inspect a home that's facing foreclosure auction, because its current residents still own the property and don't have to let you in.